 Cheltenham, home of Jump Racing and at the heart of almost every aspect of jumping.
-And recently we have seen a week of some of the biggest events of the year pass us, and I was lucky enough to be attend 2 of them.
-The lovely people at Ladbrokes, the official sponsors of Cheltenham, kindly gave myself and some lovely other bloggers the opportunity to experience the Golden package at Ladies Day on the 15th March to get a full flavour of what the races have to offer.
-This was my first ever time going to the races (which is weird seeming as I do live really close!) and coincidentally my friends and I had booked tickets for the St. Patrick’s day races the following day, so most definitely got a good taste for the experience!
+And recently we have seen a week of some of the biggest events of the year pass us.
+And I was lucky enough to be attend 2 of them.
+The lovely people at Ladbrokes, the official sponsors of Cheltenham, kindly gave myself and some lovely other bloggers the opportunity to experience a day at the races with the Golden package at Ladies Day on the 15th March to get a full flavour of what the races have to offer.
+This was my first ever time going to the races. (which is weird seeming as I do live really close!).
+And coincidentally my friends and I had booked tickets for the St. Patrick’s day races the following day.
+So most definitely got a good taste for the experience!

 Anyway, onto the day itself…